fullmakeralchemist/handsspelling/README.md

 * Python
 * Git

-## Part 1: Introduction and Setup for Roboflow
+## Introduction and Setup for Roboflow
 Welcome to Part 1 of our three-part tutorial series on Building Your Own Real-Time Object Detection App: Roboflow(YOLOv8) and Streamlit.
 In this series, we will walk you through the process of building an end-to-end object detection app that can identify objects from a photo.
 This web app was built only for images because we are using [share.streamlit.io](http://share.streamlit.io/) this is the Streamlit project hub where you can post your Streamlit projects free and it has a limit of 1 GB memory space for the app, there is a few libraries that cover a lot of that space so in another post or series I’ll add more about video and webcam functions to complement this app.

 In Part 1, we will introduce the project, give you a demo of the app in action, and explain why I chose Roboflow and Streamlit for this project.
 We will also guide you through the setup process, including installing dependencies and creating the necessary files and directories.